 We begin by discussing the oft-used relative clauses, illustrated in (1)-(2).
 A critical point about these is their nearly identical meaning (modulo thematic-role reversal), manifest in four different syntactic configurations.
-Both MERGE and MOVE are instantiated within these examples (where structural annotation cluster in pars opercularis of IFG, another in precentral gyrus, and one in SMA.
-In the temporal lobe, one cluster was found in MTG (posterior and temporooccipital parts), extending superiorly to AG.

-is intentionally simplified), that vary along two dimensions: location of embedding and location of the gap.
-All contain a Determiner Phrase (DP) marked in gray, which embeds a relative clause (marked [R...]) that has a gap inside it (marked t for the familiar empty category trace; again, no theoretical commitment is attached to these constructs, as any account must assume an equivalent).
-Importantly, these sentences feature the same words, but differ in structural properties, in ways that have long been deemed relevant to processing (Miller & Chomsky, 1963; Fodor, Bever & Garrett, 1974; Grodzinsky, 1989; Gibson, 1998, Lewis & Vasishth, 2006, Levy, 2008 and many, many others).
+Both MERGE and MOVE are instantiated within these examples (where structural annotation is intentionally simplified), that vary along two dimensions: location of embedding and location of the gap.
+All contain a Determiner Phrase (DP), which embeds a relative clause (marked [R ...]) that has a gap inside it (marked t for the familiar empty category trace; again, no theoretical commitment is attached to these constructs, as any account must assume an equivalent).
+Importantly, these sentences feature the same words, but differ in structural properties, in ways that have long been deemed relevant to processing (Miller & Chomsky, 1963; Fodor, Bever, & Garrett, 1974; Grodzinsky, 1989; Gibson, 1998, Lewis & Vasishth, 2006, Levy, 2008 and many, many others).
 Sentences (1a-b) differ from (2a-b) in the way MERGE is applied, because they contrast the location of the embedded clause.
 The subject-relative sentences (1a), (2a) differ in trace location, hence in MOVE, from their object-relative counterparts (1b), (2b).
-It is also well-known that this difference has processing costs:
+It is also wellknown that this difference has processing costs: